mspiekermann/eclipse-edc.github.io/content/en/documentation/for-contributors/data-plane/custom-data-plane.md

 Then we transfer the data from `sourceUrl` to `destinationUrl`.

-> The `getBaseUrl` is an utility function that extracts the `baseUrl` from the `DataAddress`.
+> The `getBaseUrl` is a utility function that extracts the `baseUrl` from the `DataAddress`.

 Implementors should keep track of `DataFlowStartMessage`s in some persistent storage system in order to fulfill subsequent `DPS` messages on the same transfer id ([e.g. SUSPEND and TERMINATE](#22-suspend-and-terminate)).

 For example in the streaming case, implementors may track the opened streaming channels, which could be terminated on-demand or by the [policy monitor](../control-plane/policy-monitor.md).

 ### 2.1.2 `PULL`

 When receiving a `DataFlowStartMessage` in a `PULL` scenario there is no direct transfer to be handled by the data plane.
 Based on the `sourceDataAddress` in the `DataFlowStartMessage` a custom data plane implementation should create another `DataAddress` containing all the information required for the data transfer:

 ```javascript
 async function handlePull(req, res) {